Categories

 National Museum of Scotland

-The National Museum of Scotland is free and a great way to learn more about the country.
+The National Museum of Scotland is free!!
 It’s recommend you give yourself about 3-4 hours at the museum.
 Feel free to split that up over a few days if you don’t want to commit to a chunk of time, or explore a few areas you are interested in.
 Museums are a great way to learn more about local culture and history and the National Museum of Scotland is no exception.
+The main gallery is one of the most stunning building’s I’ve been in!

 Palace of Holyroodhouse

-The palace is the official residence of the Queen in Edinburgh.
+The palace is the King’s official residence in Edinburgh.
 If it’s fit for royalty, it’s a must see!
 It is open year round and located at the south end of the Royal Mile.
 It’s pretty close to the bottom of Arthur’s Seat as well!
-Admission is £18.50 and it’s recommended you spend about 2 hours to see it all.
+Admission is £22 (in advance)/£26 (day of) and it’s recommended you spend about 2 hours to see it all.

 The Scottish Whisky Experience

-Scotland is known for it’s scotch.
-Take a tour (starting at £19 per person) and learn all about the world of Scotch whisky.
+Scotland is known for it’s scotch whisky.
+The Scottish Whisky Experience is beside the Edinburgh Castle.
+Take a tour and learn all about the world of Scotch whisky.
 Tours may include tastings and last anywhere from 50 minutes to 3 hours.

 Royal Botanic Gardens

-Over 2,400 acres of gardens, the Royal Botanic Gardens is a great place to explore.
-Admission is free and a great place to visit on a sunny day.
+The Royal Botanic Gardens is a great place to explore.
+Admission is free and a wonderful place to visit on a sunny day.
 The gardens are open year round with varying opening times.
+When you wander through the Chinese gardens, try to find the panda’s hidden around the paths!
+They are in trees, on the ground, and near plants!
+Very fun for the littles to explore.
+The Palm Houses look AMAZING and were under restoration when I visited but reopen October 2, 2026.

 Edinburgh Gin Distillery